 Another example.
 Industrialists confuse comparison-shoppers by issuing household products in off-size, fractional-unit containers: 1.32 lbs., 8.3 liquid pints, 0.7 liters: same product, different companies, different prices.
 You have one minute to solve.
-Serving sizes are reduced to play down their mandatory declarations of toxin content.
-Such “single serving” portions would not satisfy the appetite of a child.
+Serving sizes are lessened to play down their mandatory declarations of toxin content.
+Such “single serving” portions would not satisfy the appetite of a baby.

-No warning labels are required to show that food products have been irradiated, or that they contain genetically engineered ingredients, or that meat was raised in factory farms cramming poisons and neutralizing antibiotics through their overuse.
-Everyone knows that such labels would end the sale of those untested products.
+No warning label is required to show that food products have been irradiated, or that they contain genetically engineered ingredients, or that meat was raised in factory farms cramming poisons and neutralizing antibiotics through their overuse.
+It’s clear that such labels would end the sale of those untested products.
 They cost much less to produce than those they replace, yet are priced just as high or higher.
 It will be much harder to clean up after them and much more costly to do so later on, than is indicated by their subsidized price and censored labeling.

-These same manufacturers whine about the expenses they incur reporting their products’ nutritional content: trivial sums compared to the fortunes spent on false advertising.
+These same manufacturers whine about the expense they incur reporting their products’ nutritional content: trivial sums compared to the fortune they spend on false advertising.

-Corporations complain endlessly about government regulation.
+Corporations never stop complaining about government regulation.
 Unfortunately for them, it is the only mechanism that can restrain their worst schemes.
-Each new regulation is a token response to inexcusable acts of corporate malfeasance.
-In the name of “healthy” competition, every corporate board would copy each new fraud if they thought they could get away with it.
+Each new regulation is a token response to corporate malfeasance.
+In the name of “healthy” competition, every corporate board would imitate each new fraud if they thought they could get away with it.
 In the absence of additional regulation, anyone who did not imitate his least honest competitor would be driven out of business.
-Massive corporate crime has preceded each new regulation and every follow-up corporate protest.
+Corporate crime has preceded each new regulation and every follow-up corporate protest.

-Catch some previously muted mega-corporation praising itself in new TV ads or on full-page newspaper spreads, and discover, more often than not, that it is trying to drown out some recent outrage it was caught at red-handed.
+Catch a previously quiet mega-corporation praising itself in new TV ads or on full-page newspaper spreads, and discover, more often than not, that it is trying to drown out some recent outrage it was caught at red-handed.

 The ruinous Savings and Loan bailout, the putrefaction of commercial airline service, runaway power bills and recent bookkeeping scandals of metastasizing impunity by corporations, all demonstrate what happens when corporations regulate themselves.
 Their officers are more than happy to “regulate” themselves all the way to the bank.
-Profiteering from the serial laissez-faire Administrations of Reagan, Clinton, Bush and Obama, the fossil fuel/nuke cartel has replaced government regulation with a boundless corporate welfare state.
+Profiteering from the serial laissez-faire Administrations the last six Presidents, the fossil fuel/nuke cartel has replaced government regulation with a boundless corporate welfare state.
 So much for the “free market” and its “self-regulatory” burlesque!
-As expected, Adam Smith’s “unseen hand” is only good for three cups, one-ball shell game trickery.
+As expected, Adam Smith’s “unseen hand” is only good for con games.

 Let's hope those slimy hypocrites never get their hands on the Social Security fund.
 They have been drooling over it for years.
 If so, we’ll grow old as paupers despite a lifetime’s mandatory savings.
 As it stands, Congress has dipped its swindlers’ hands in this till during more than one unbalanced fiscal year.

 “Stand by for this important political spoof!
-Instead of forcing you to watch your retirement funds evaporate in the Stock Exchange, we require that you report immediately to the nearest casino and gamble your retirement away at house odds.
+Instead of watching your retirement funds evaporate in the Stock Exchange, report immediately to the nearest casino and gamble your retirement away at house odds.
 May the free market triumph once and for all!”